 - Annotated proofs and discussions of MATLAB commands

 - Balanced chapters can each be taught in two hours of course lecture

 - Solutions to exercises available to instructors

 "This is a splendidly written textbook; in fact, the next time I teach linear systems theory, I intend to use it.
 It covers the right amount of theory and presents the material at a perfect level for students.
-It has many exercises, most of which are well suited for beginning engineering graduate students."--Alan J. Laub, Elements of Computation Theory
+It has many exercises, most of which are well suited for beginning engineering graduate students."--Alan J. Laub, SIAM Review

 "Linear Systems Theory gives a good presentation of the main topics on linear systems as well as more advanced topics related to controller design.
 The scholarship is sound and the book is very well written and readable."--Ian Petersen, University of New South Wales